-The first of the two men to arrive was Archibald Franklin Leonard, who moved from his native Pennsylvania to Missouri in the 1830s.
+The first of the two men to arrive in Tarrant County was Archibald Franklin Leonard, who moved from his native Pennsylvania to Missouri in the 1830s.
 In 1845—the year Texas entered the Union—he and wife Mary Ann moved on to Texas with a band of colonists to settle on land in Peters Colony at today’s Grapevine.
-By 1849 Leonard was operating a store on his land.
+By 1849, the year the Army established Fort Worth, Leonard was operating a store on his land.

 In 1849 Leonard and Daggett became partners in a business that would have much historical significance.
 They built a log cabin under a big live oak tree a mile northeast of the fort and opened Fort Worth’s first business: a trading post.
 That big live oak lives on in Traders Oak Park on Samuels Avenue.